ibm-cloud-architecture/vaccine-order-optimizer/README.md

  ```

 * Deploy the application using: `oc apply -f kubernetes/app-deployment.yaml`
-*  get the routes to the external exposed URL:
+* Get the routes to the external exposed URL:

  ```shell
   oc describe routes vaccine-order-optimizer